Diarrhea in dogs: causes, symptoms and treatment options

 3. Pumpkin

-Pureed pumpkin (without spices): Pumpkin contains fiber, which can help regulate stool by absorbing excess water in the intestines.
+Pureed pumpkin (without spices): Pumpkin contains fiber, which can help regulate bowel movements by absorbing excess water in the intestines.
 Add one to two teaspoons of pumpkin puree to your dog's food.

 4. Probiotics

-Natural yogurt: A small amount of natural yogurt (sugar-free, of course, right?) can help support your gut flora.
-Yogurt contains probiotics, which can restore the balance of beneficial bacteria in your gut.
+Natural yogurt: A small amount of natural yogurt (without sugar, of course, right?) can help support gut flora.
+Yogurt contains probiotics that can restore the balance of beneficial bacteria in the gut.

-Probiotic supplements: There are special probiotic supplements for dogs that can be helpful for diarrhea.
-These can be added to food.
+Probiotic supplements: There are special probiotic supplements for dogs that can be helpful in cases of diarrhea.
+These can be added to their food.

 5. Psyllium husks

-Psyllium husks: These are a good source of soluble fiber, which can help firm stools.
-You can mix a small amount (depending on the dog's size) into their food.
+Psyllium husks: These are a good source of soluble fiber, which can help firm up stools.
+You can mix a small amount (depending on the size of your dog) into their food.
 Start with a pinch up to half a teaspoon and increase the amount as needed.
-You're sure to have psyllium husks in your breakfast cereal.
-We have them right there in the back left corner.
+You probably already have psyllium husks with your breakfast cereal.
+We keep them way in the back, in the left corner.

 6. Cottage cheese

-Low-fat cottage cheese: Without chives and herbs.
+Low-fat cottage cheese: without chives or herbs.
 This can be a good addition to a bland diet.
-It's easy to digest and can help settle the stomach and normalize bowel movements.
+It is easily digestible and can help soothe the stomach and normalize bowel movements.
 Our dog loves it.

 7. Chamomile tea

-Cooled chamomile tea: Chamomile tea has calming properties and can help relieve inflammation in the gastrointestinal tract.
-You can give your dog small amounts of cooled tea either directly or mixed into their food.
-We have to mix it into their food—they would never drink it.
+Cooled chamomile tea: Chamomile tea has soothing properties and can help relieve inflammation in the gastrointestinal tract.
+You can give your dog small amounts of cooled tea either directly or mixed into his food.
+We have to mix it into his food – he would never drink it on his own.

 8. Honey

 A small spoonful of honey: Honey can soothe the stomach and has antimicrobial properties.
-It can be especially helpful if diarrhea is caused by stress or a mild stomach upset.
+It can be particularly helpful if the diarrhea is caused by stress or a mild stomach upset.

 9. Saline solution

 Homemade electrolyte solution: Mix one liter of water with one teaspoon of salt and one teaspoon of sugar to make a simple electrolyte solution.
-This can help replace fluid and electrolyte loss during diarrhea.
-Give your dog the solution in small amounts.
+This can help compensate for fluid and electrolyte loss due to diarrhea.
+Give your dog the solution to drink in small amounts.

 10. Applesauce

 Unsweetened applesauce: Applesauce contains pectin, a type of soluble fiber that can regulate bowel movements.
-A small amount of unsweetened applesauce can be a beneficial addition to a bland diet.
+A small amount of unsweetened applesauce can be a useful addition to a bland diet.

 11. Zeolite for diarrhea

 Zeolite is a naturally occurring mineral known for its adsorbing and detoxifying properties.
-In veterinary medicine, particularly in dogs, zeolite can be used to support the treatment of diarrhea.
+In veterinary medicine, particularly in dogs, zeolite can be used as a supportive treatment for diarrhea.

 Here is an overview of how zeolite can help with diarrhea: